NobodyXu/bookmarks/tips/btrfs_tips.md

 # mounting
- - suggested to use `noatime,discard=async,nofail,compress=zstd:15`.
+ - suggested to use `noatime,discard=async,nofail,compress=zstd:15,flushoncommit`.

    `nofail` is there just in case btrfs is corrupted.

    `noatime,discard=async` are there to optimise btrfs.

    `compress=zstd:15` is used to compress compressible with zstd, level 15 (currently the highest).

+   `flushoncommit` should be enabled to provide the same data on power-loss guarantee as ext4.

 # Create snapshot